telerik/kendo-react-buttons/docs/button/api.md

 #### icon `String`

-Defines a name of an existing icon in the Kendo UI theme sprite.
-The icon is applied as a background image of a `span` element inside the Button.
+Defines a name of an existing icon in the Kendo UI theme.
+The icon is rendered via a `span.k-icon` element inside the Button.

+#### iconClass `String`

+Defines a CSS class&mdash;or multiple classes separated by spaces&mdash;which are applied to a `span` element inside the Button.
+Allows use of custom icons.

 #### imageUrl `String`

 Defines a URL, which is used for an `img` element inside the Button.
 The URL can be relative or absolute.
 If relative, it is evaluated with relation to the web page URL.

-#### spriteCssClass `String`

-Defines a CSS class&mdash;or multiple classes separated by spaces&mdash;which are used for applying a background image to a `span` element inside the Button.

 ## Toggle